 Three LSU players heading to Hawaii for all-star game

-BATON ROUGE - Three LSU football players are ready to hang up their cleats for this season just yet.
+BATON ROUGE - Three LSU football players aren't ready to hang up their cleats for this season just yet.

 After completing a remarkable season ending with the 2020 National Championship, players Adrian Magee, Breiden Fehoko, and Badara Traore are set to play in the Hula Bowl this Sunday.